Innovation for the Next Generation

 Spark Curiosity, Foster Independence.

-As learners become more independent (ages 6-8), their capacity to problem-solve, collaborate, and dive deeper into topics begins to flourish.
+As learners age, independence is folded in.
+At ages 6-8 agency forms, problem-solving, collaboration, and a dive deeper into topics of interest begin to flourish.
 This stage is centered around project-based learning, inquiry, and creative thinking.
-Children explore real-world topics through STEM labs, nature-based learning, and guided investigations—all while continuing to build executive functioning, self-help skills, emotional intelligence, and self-awareness.
+Learners explore real-world topics through STEM labs, nature-based learning, and guided investigations—all while continuing to build executive functioning, self-help skills, emotional intelligence, and self-awareness.
 Academic skills are scaffolded to meet each child’s developmental readiness, and emotional support is seamlessly embedded throughout the day.

 Build Identity, Lead With Purpose.